obeidi/poc_rcpPlugin_bndtools/README.md

 	 select the Folder rcpApp.
      File->new->other->Bndtools->"Run Descriptor File (.bndrun)" click next.
 	 select the Empty one
-	 select rcpApp and give the follow Name: "RunRcpBnd"
+	 select rcpApp and give the File a Name.
- 11.
+ 11. copy the follow